College of Forestry

 Germany

 Dr. Flora Vincent is a marine scientist and group leader at the European Molecular Biology Laboratory (EMBL) in Heidelberg, Germany.
 Her research focuses on microbial interactions, such as symbiosis and viral infection, and their effects on phytoplankton, which are key to the ocean food web.
 She combines laboratory experiments with ocean expeditions, developing single-cell approaches in microbial ecology.
 Dr. Vincent coordinated major scientific efforts, including the 'Gayoso' expedition on coccolithophore blooms off Argentina and the 15-month TREC expedition involving over 150 EU scientists to collect metadata across coastal gradients.
 A core member of the Plankton Manifesto editorial team, she fosters international collaboration on climate change and inspires the next generation through initiatives like the Tara Foundation educational programme and children's literature.
-Learn more about Dr. Flora Vincent
+Learn more about Dr. Flora Vincent.
+See press release for details.

 Dr. S Faizi